-- Complementary nutrition therapies
+- Complementary nutrition therapies.

-- Management of wellness programs
+- Management of wellness programs.

-- Macronutrient and micronutrient metabolism
+- Macronutrient and micronutrient metabolism.

-You will choose a concentration in either Health Education or Nutrition Entrepreneurship.
+In addition to your foundation courses, you will choose a concentration in either Health Education or Nutrition Entrepreneurship.

 This concentration will teach you to evaluate the health of communities from a holistic and environmental perspective.
 You will learn to implement strategies for behavior change in various settings and to assess, evaluate and develop health communications programs using current media-based technologies.
 Additionally, you will learn the principles of crisis communications to address the health needs of specific audiences.
 For your research component, you will either conduct empirical research or evaluate a health education assessment or intervention, perhaps in your own workplace.